 Currently, we are holding a significant amount of our cash and investments in the Cayman Islands.
-These cash and investments stemmed from accumulated earnings and profits totaling \$39.7 million distributed from our subsidiaries located in China through the first quarter of fiscal 2018.
+Our cash and investments located in the Cayman Islands stemmed from accumulated earnings and profits totaling \$39.7 million that were distributed from our subsidiaries located in China through the first quarter of fiscal 2018.
 Our cash and investments held in the Cayman Islands are currently expected to be used for the following business purposes:

-- Mitigate our risk to foreign exchange rate fluctuations for assets and liabilities denominated in ChineseYuan Renminbi by holding more cash and investments denominated in U.S. dollars. - · Fund our fifty percent ownership interest in a joint venture located in Haiti that will produce cut and sewn mattress covers (see Note 16 in the notes to the consolidated financial statements for further details). - · Fund our proposed acquisition of a mattress fabrics business located in China. - · Repatriate earnings and profits generated from our China operations to the U.S. parent for various strategic purposes when our U.S. loss carryforwards are fully utilized (which we currently expect to occur in approximately one year).
+- Mitigate our risk to foreign exchange rate fluctuations for assets and liabilities denominated in ChineseYuan Renminbi by holding more cash and investments denominated in U.S. dollars. - Fund our fifty percent ownership interest in a joint venture located in Haiti that will produce cut and sewn mattress covers (see Note 16 in the notes to the consolidated financial statements for further details). - Fund our pending acquisition of a mattress fabrics business located in China. - Repatriate earnings and profits generated from our China operations to the U.S. parent for various strategic purposes when our U.S. loss carryforwards are fully utilized (which we currently expect to be approximately one year).